Calatonia Therapy Miami

 Adjunct Nervous System Regulation

-Michelle offers structured, physiology-based sessions emphasizing safety, pacing, and professional collaboration.
-Her work is grounded in principles of autonomic regulation and somatic integration.
+Sessions are grounded in principles of autonomic nervous system regulation and somatic integration.

 Session Information